ejolly/pymer4/docs/contributing.rst

         0.7.1

 The third digit(s) in the :code:`pymer4` scheme, i.e. PEP 440 "micro," are not strictly necessary but are useful for semantically versioned "patch" designations.
 The :code:`.devX` extension on the other hand denotes a sequence of incremental work in progress like the alpha, beta, developmental, release candidate system without the alphabet soup.

-PEP 440 specifies four categories of public release: "Any given release will be a "final release", "pre-release", "post-release" or "developmental release."
-The :code:`pymer4` scheme simplifies this to two release categories: final releases versioned :code:`M.N.P`, and developmental releases, versioned :code:`M.N.P.devX`.

-In this way, the PEP 440 "pre-release" of a stable version :code:`M.N.P` is realized as a :code:`pymer4` :code:`M.N.P.devX` release while a PEP 440 "final release" is realized as a :code:`pymer4` :code:`M.N.P+1` release.

 Documentation Guidelines
 ------------------------